wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-infrastructure/includes/assess-monitor-infrastructure.md

 ### Automatically flag suspicious behavior

-Examples of suspicious behavior can be an unusual login time or location of a user, or an unusual way of using an application or piece of software.
+Examples of suspicious behavior can be an unusual sign-in time or location of a user, or an unusual way of using an application or piece of software.
 Organizations deploy threat intelligence and response solutions, aligned with Zero Trust strategy, to defend against attackers.
 Threat intelligence and response tools flag any suspicious behavior or activities that occur on your resources.
 This is done by generating alerts when a security incident or compliance issue is detected.

 ### Automatically block risky behavior